dougsweetser/Q/docs/Math/complex_quaternions.md

 The trivial group Z~1~ and cyclic groups Z~2~ and Z~4~ live in the upper left hand quarter of the product table.
 Notice how elements in that quarter are symmetric over the diagonal.
-This is a sign that the three groups are abelian, meaning the order of multiplication does not matter.
+This is a sign that the three groups are Abelian, meaning the order of multiplication does not matter.
 The same cannot be said for the quaternion group Q~8~.
 The off diagonal elements are the same if one of the terms is *e* or *I^2^*.
 Otherwise, the off-diagonal terms are the same element - and *i*, *j*, or *k* \- but will be to the first power on one side and a